YaxinF/DSSMReg/README.md

 ### Similarity calculation

-The Similarity calculation.py script takes the embeddings for transcription factors and target genes(TF_emb.csv and TG_emb.csv), which are output by the DSSM model, as input.
-The Similarity calculation.py script calculates the cosine similarity between each transcription factor and target gene as a measure of their regulatory relationship.
-The script then outputs a transcription factor-target gene score matrix, which is stored in the cosine_similarity_matrix.csv file.
+The Similarity calculation.py script takes the embeddings for transcription factors and target genes(TF_emb.csv and TG_emb.csv), which are output by the DSSM model as input.
+The Similarity calculation.py script calculates the cosine similarity between each transcription factor and target gene to measure their regulatory relationship.
+The script then outputs a transcription factor-target gene score matrix stored in the cosine_similarity_matrix.csv file.

 `python Similarity calculation.py`

-The size of the transcription factor-target gene score matrix is T x Z, where T represents the number of target genes and Z represents the number of transcription factors.
-The format of transcription factor-target gene score matrix is as follows:
+The transcription factor-target gene score matrix size is T x Z, where T represents the number of target genes, and Z represents the number of transcription factors.
+The format of the transcription factor-target gene score matrix is as follows:

     	A1BG                A2M                ...
 A4GALT             AAAS
     ABCF2   -0.639341676        -0.85210057        ...
 0.745066691        0.778953056